Parth-S-DA/Consumer-Goods-Ad-Hoc-insights/README.md

 Codebasics Resume Project challenge -4

 ## 👋 Introduction
-AtliQ Hardware (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
+AtliQ Hardware (fictional company) is one of the leading computer hardware producers in India and well expanded in other countries too.

+## 📊 Data Analysis and Visualization Project

+This project was originally designed to leverage **SQL** for handling ad-hoc data requests and **Excel/Power BI** for creating intuitive data visualizations.
+However, due to the **expiration of my Microsoft license**, I adapted the approach and utilized **Python** to carry out the analysis and visualization tasks—demonstrating flexibility and technical versatility.

+🔧 Tools & Technologies Used:

+🔹**SQL**: For querying and exporting relevant data.

+🧮**NumPy**: To read and manipulate CSV files generated from SQL queries.

+📊**Matplotlib**: For creating clear and insightful data visualizations.

+## 📈 Objective:

+The goal was to extract meaningful insights from the data using structured queries and present them in a visual format to support data-driven decision-making.

+This pivot from Excel to Python not only maintained the integrity of the analysis but also provided an opportunity to showcase Python-based data visualization skills.

 ## 📑 Problem Statement:
 ▶ The management noticed that they do not get enough insights to make quick and smart data-informed decisions.